• Skip to main content

 • If you like a bit of heat, add more hot sauce to the buttermilk mixture or some ground red pepper to the flour mixture.

-• Top your chicken with a slice of bacon or two or fried onion rings.
+• Top your chicken with a slice of bacon, some bread and butter pickles, or fried onion rings.

-• While I used a hot and smoky bacon chutney, either bacon jam or bacon and onion jam, which might be easier to find, or my all-time favorite, tomato jam, which I can never find at the grocery store, would also be delicious.
-As well as a drizzle of hot honey.
+• While I used a hot and smoky bacon chutney, either bacon jam or bacon and onion jam, which might be easier to find.

 • Plain mayonnaise, yellow mustard, honey mustard, or your favorite burger sauce are always good standbys.